 For over 40 years Jim has been studying and teaching movement and poise.
 He has been teaching movement and circus arts since 1980.
 In additional to teaching at Circus Center he maintains a private practice focusing on physical skill development musculoskeletal healing through the integration of Asian manual therapies, orthopedic and osteopathic bodywork, rehabilitation exercises and teaching related workshops.

 This is an excellent stand-alone class and is essential for those who want to excel in their acrobatic training.
-This class emphasizes injury-free techniques that deliver the most effective results.
+Physical Limitation Elimination emphasizes injury-free training techniques that deliver the most effective results.